 What is Accrued Revenue?

-Accrued revenue is revenue that has been earned by providing goods or services but for which no payment has been received yet.
-In other words, it indicates a payment that should be received after the goods and services it refers to have been provided.
+Accrued revenue is revenue that has been earned by providing goods or services but the payment has yet to be received.
+In other words, cash collection will occur in a subsequent period after the goods or services have been provided.

 Since it comes with the customer’s future obligation to pay, an accrued revenue account on the balance sheet will appear when the related revenue is first booked on the income statement.

-As the payments are received, the credit account is reduced by the amount of cash received, with no further impact on the income statement.
+As the payments are received, the accrued revenue account is reduced by the amount of cash received, with no further impact on the income statement.

 Preconditions for Booking Accrued Revenue

-To avoid abuses and for a correct representation of a company’s activities on its financial statements, regulators require that certain conditions are met before accrued revenue is booked:
+To avoid abuses and for a correct representation of a company’s activities on its financial statements, accounting rules require that certain conditions are met before accrued revenue is booked:

 - The company must have delivered the products or services (or a portion of them) to its customers.
-If only a part of the products or services has been delivered, the company is generally able to book only the revenue for the portion delivered;
+If only a part of the products or services has been delivered, the company can estimate and book only the revenue for the portion delivered;

 - The company has reasonable certainty that it will be able to collect the payment;

-- There is persuasive evidence of an arrangement in the form of a written agreement, binding purchase or another form of digital evidence;
+- There is persuasive evidence of an arrangement in the form of a written agreement, binding purchase, or another form of digital evidence; and

 - The price of the goods or services sold is fixed or easily determinable.